 Films - Horror

-Hostel is more like 60 minutes with jerks as it's pretty much only the very end that has any horror at all.
+Hostel is more like 60 minutes with jerks as it's only the very end that has any horror at all.

 Cabin Fever, also by Eli Roth, uses the trope, though it doesn't take that long for our canon fodder to get The Virus due to a classic case of old school horror movie Idiot Ball.

 A common complaint about Cloverfield is that the first twenty minutes are spent watching the main characters throw a party.
-The point is to show why they would travel across Manhattan to save someone, but the characters are so bland.
+The point is to show why they would travel across Manhattan to save someone, which not everybody bought.

-Freddy vs. Jason shows the audience warmed-over teenage drama for a large part of the movie, instead of Freddy Krueger and Jason Vorhees fighting each other.
+Freddy vs. Jason shows the audience warmed-over teenage drama for a large part of the movie, instead of Freddy Krueger and Jason Voorhees fighting each other.